Mridul20/Bitcoin-Trading-Bot/README.md

 This project is an attempt to see if is possible to use reinforcement and Q learning to predict and act super-humanly upon cryptocurrency prices and positions, despite the lack of evidence.

+## Approach

+This work uses a Model-free Reinforcement Learning technique called Deep Q-Learning (neural variant of Q-Learning).
+At any given time (episode), an agent abserves it's current state (n-day window stock price representation), selects and performs an action (buy/sell/hold), observes a subsequent state, receives some reward signal (difference in portfolio position) and lastly adjusts it's parameters based on the gradient of the loss computed.